tonylubin/todos-app/README.md

 A User can update a todo via:

-- text input field (used React Hook - useRef, for DOM reference input value)
+- text input field (used React Hook - `useRef`, for DOM reference input value)
 - click the checkbox to show the todo as complete, which is shown with a text line-through
 - DELETE a todo

-All todo CRUD interactions are performed in a useEffect with async/await callback functions to fetch the data from database and displayed as a list to the user.
+All todo CRUD interactions are performed in a `useEffect` with `async/await` callback functions to fetch the data from database and displayed as a list to the user.

-Added react-toastify module to change browser alert function
+Added `react-toastify` module to change browser alert function

 Created a function to display a greeting based on the time of day e.g 'Good Evening'

-Navigation of the app is performed with Routes provided by react-router module
+Navigation of the app is performed with Routes provided by react-router v6 module

+- use of `Navigate` & `usenavigate` for redirection
+- created Private/protected route - user only view, redirects if a user isn't logged in

 <br>